Embarking on a career as a freelance education writer has become more lucrative than ever.

-- Know about the different educational contents available online and decide which type you can write well.
+- Know about the different educational content available online and decide which type you can write well.

-- Explore online education writing opportunities and shortlists the best ones.
+- Explore online education writing opportunities and shortlist the best ones.
 Here is one for your reference.

 - Learn and develop the skills required to become a freelance education writer.